Speech on Importance of Family Values Free PDF Download

 This form of speech is useful for students in grades 8-12 who have to deliver a 5-minute long speech.

-Good morning everyone, respected teachers, and my dear friends I am Abc (mention your name) here to speak on the topic of the importance of family values.
+Good morning everyone, respected teachers, and my dear friends.
+I am Abc (mention your name) here to speak on the topic of the importance of family values.
 Living in India, we all know no matter wherever you are, whenever one interacts with you the first question one asks is about family.
-It is in our culture and tradition that is believed that you carry your family name and values everywhere.
+It is in our culture and tradition that it is believed that you carry your family name and values everywhere.
 Family truly gives us an identity in the society and the world we live in.

 Whenever one achieves success in life and does a good deed, the first remark is he/she must be from a good family or he/she is so well brought up by their families.
 That is the reason the family values are very highly regarded and rightly so.
 Whether a child becomes a responsible adult or an irresponsible adult, depends on the values they grew up with.